CSR Data Quality – Common challenges and improving techniques

 - Get all your CSR software potential by maximising the validation functionality within your own system.
 Most CSR software solutions have a range of options for validating data on entry.
 By setting tolerance, pre-set limits and by automating validation processes, CSR managers can get all their data checked and signed off without the need to overtake any extra arrangement.

-- Create a clear chain of ownership for the data with different level of validation, clearly defining who is responsible for validating the data.
-For instance, data entered locally at any factory site, will then need to be validated by the regional manager and finally by the global manager who will validate for the second time and provide a final check;
+- Create a clear chain of ownership for the data with different levels of validation, clearly defining who is responsible for validating the data.
+For instance, data entered locally at any factory site, will then need to be validated by the regional manager and finally by the global manager who will validate for the second time and provide a final check.

-- Differentiate entering and validating tasks.
-It is important that the person entering the data is also not the one responsible for validating the data too.
-Differentiating tasks will naturally provide a further level of control and will increase the chance to have accurate data from the very beginning;
+- Differentiate entering and validating tasks: it is important that the person entering the data is not the one responsible for validating the data too.
+Differentiating tasks will naturally provide a further level of control and will increase the chance to have accurate data from the very beginning.

 - Improve the transparency of the data.
 Share the data and make it visible throughout the whole organisation, making everyone feel involved and up-to-date with what you are trying to achieve.